Vegan Mushroom Gravy

 Now before you run away from the V word, all the ingredients are pantry-friendly.
 It simply means I’m using olive oil instead of butter and vegetable stock instead of chicken.

-Now it’s time to pour homemade mushroom gravy on top.
+Now it’s time to pour homemade mushroom onion gravy on top.

 In order to make this vegan mushroom gravy recipe the most flavorful and best gravy ever from scratch, I used baby bella mushrooms (sometimes referred to as cremini), onion, and garlic.